When planning your next product, the less you leave to chance, the better.

 Why were these products so successful?

-After all, many successful products adopt psychology principles that influence customers.
+After all, many successful products adopt psychological principles that influence customers.
 But these five products succeeded in ways that their inventors didn’t even anticipate.

 That’s what we’re here to share with you today.